Ceramic Shield is nice, but get a screen protector on your iPhone 13 Pro

 - Install with ease: RAXFLY iPhone 13/13 Pro Screen Protector 3-Pack with Tray

-- Case-friendly: WISMAT 4-Pack Screen Protector for iPhone 13/iPhone 13 Pro HD Tempered Glass
+- Easy install: Spigen Tempered Glass Screen Protector GlasTR EZ FIT designed for iPhone 13 Pro

 - Premium option: totallee iPhone 13 Pro Screen Protector